Five ways Art Therapy can help with self harm behaviors

 What is Self-Harm or Self-Injury Behavior?

 Self-harm or self-injury is the act of intentionally injuring one’s self to find relief from emotional or psychological distress.
 Self-harm is a deliberate, controlled act and can take the form of cutting, burning, or preventing wounds from healing naturally.
-Self-harm behavior is not usually based on suicidal intent; people who self harm are not trying to die.
+Self-harm behaviors are rarely based on suicidal intent.
+People who self harm are not trying to kill themselves.

 How common is self-harm behavior?